juliohm1978/python-project/PYTHON_README.md

 Edit the provided `Makefile` and define the preferred Python version to use in `PYENV_VERSION`.

-Further `make` targets for your project can also be defined here, replacing the dummy `hello` target.
+Further `make` targets for your project can also be defined here, replacing the example targets.
 The include directive for `Python.mk` will be used mostly in rare cases.
 Once to initialize the environment and perhaps to reset the entire project environment.

     make __init